8 Best Homeowners Insurance Companies in Maryland of 2025

 For example, if an insurer offered equipment breakdown or repair of any damage to a sewer, water, or electric line, we took note of that.

-In the end, it was important that the coverage we looked at didn’t come as an endorsement that you had to pay extra for.
+In the end, the coverage we looked at needed not to come as an endorsement that you had to pay extra for.

 Discounts